 - Students in the U.S. on a F1 or F2 student visa, a J1 or J2 exchange visitor visa, or a G series visa are not eligible to receive federal student aid.

 - Students admitted as a “visiting student” are not eligible to receive financial aid.
-Also, students whose major is listed as "Undeclared", or who are working on the "General Education Cluster", do not qualify to receive financial aid.
+Also, students whose major is listed as "Undeclared" do not qualify to receive financial aid.
 Please contact the Financial Aid Office with questions.

 - Maintain Satisfactory Academic Progress.